 - An advising seminar (either in a general area or department of interest - most are 3 units).

 - Participation in a Learning Community.
-The Terrascope Learning Community involves taking the special 9-unit subject 12.000 – Solving Complex Problems.
+The Terrascope Learning Community involves taking the special 9-unit subject 12.000 – Solving Complex Problems (which captures 3 discovery units plus 6 of regular credit).
 The Concourse learning community has a specific seminar for their participants and participation in the Concourse seminar is required.
+The DesignPlus learning community also has a specific seminar for their participants and participation in the DesignPlus seminar is required.
 Participants in the ESG community have the option to choose to advising via FAS (for-credit) or traditional (non-credit) advising.